 - In-Person Poster Presentations (Presenter will hang their poster in poster hall during a designated hour and engage in Q&A with an in-person audience)

 - 15-Minute Oral Presentations (Presenter will be assigned to a relevant breakout session and will deliver a 15 minute in-person oral presentation)

 - Virtual Poster Presentations (Presenter will upload their poster and an optional video presentation to the conference app, Whova.
 Presenter will not have access to conference sessions.
 This option is intended only for individuals out of state, or abroad, who cannot travel to this in-person conference.
 Justification for this option is required)

 Content of the Abstracts

-- Research based abstracts that describe empirical studies or methodological studies.
-The research-based abstracts need to focus on data or data analytics in the following areas:
+Research-based abstracts describe empirical studies or methodological studies.
+They may focus on data or data analytics in the following areas among others

 - Genomic data

 - Geospatial data